Generalized Springer Theory for D-modules on a Reductive Lie Algebra: Monads and Recollement situations

 \subsection{Adjunctions and Recollement situations}

 We further study the case when the functor $F$ is not necessarily conservative.
 Let $\cK$ denote the kernel of $F$, i.e. the full subcategory of $\cD$ consisting of objects $d$ such that $F(d) \simeq 0$.
 Let $\cQ$ denote the quotient category $\cD/\cK$, which is the localization of $\cD$ with respect to the multiplicative system of morphisms that are taken to isomorphisms under the functor $F$.
 The subcategory $\cK$ is automatically localizing, and thus the quotient morphism $\fj^\ast: \cD \to \cQ$ has a fully faithful \emph{right} adjoint, denoted $\fj_\ast$. (see e.g. \cite{popescu_abelian_1973}).
-On the other hand, $F$ descends to a conservative functor on the quotient $\cQ$, and thus by the Barr-Beck theorem, we can identify $\cQ$ with the category of $T$-modules, $\cC^T$.
-Using this identification, the bar construction defines a fully faithful \emph{left} adjoint, which we denote $\fj_!$.
+On the other hand, $F$ descends to a conservative functor $F_\cQ:\cQ \to \cC$.
+Moreover, one readily checks that the left adjoint to $F_\cQ$ is given by the composite $\fj^\ast F^L$, and the resulting adjunction $\cQ \leftrightarrows \cC$ affords the same monad $T$ on $\cC$.
+Thus, by Theorem \ref{theorembarrbeck} (Barr-Beck), we can identify $\cQ$ with the category of $T$-modules, $\cC^T$.
+Using this identification, the bar construction defines a fully faithful \emph{left} adjoint to $\fj^\ast$, which we denote $\fj_!$.

 Let $\ffi_\ast: \cK \to \cD$ denote the embedding.
 Consider the functor $\fk:\cD \to \cD$ given by the cokernel of the unit map $Id_\cD\to \fj_!\fj^\ast$.
 The essential image of the functor $\fk$ is contained in $\cK$, and thus we can write $\fk = \ffi_\ast \ffi^\ast$ for where $\ffi^\ast: \cD \to \cK$ is left adjoint to $\ffi_\ast$.
 Similarly, the kernel of the counit map $\fj_\ast \fj^\ast \to Id_\cD$ is of the form $\ffi_\ast\ffi^!$, where $\ffi^!$ is right adjoint to $\ffi_\ast$.